Required for Entry

 Colorado Parks and Wildlife offers special discounted and free parks passes for the following Colorado residents:

-• Veterans or Purple Heart recipients
+- Veterans or Purple Heart recipients

-• Disabled first responders
+- Disabled first responders

 Specialty Passes

-For Those Experiencing Disabilities
+For Those with Disabilities

-Columbine Parks Pass - $14.00
+Columbine Parks Pass: $14.00

 Valid for 12 months from the issue date.